linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 20.10.2022 (announcement Linkspreed)
+- We updated the changelog for the new design update on Github.

 ### 20.10.2022 (announcement ForJu)
 - The launch of the new design update (v2.6.3) was successfully.
 - Every bug was fixed and the new design is now available.